1601-mma2013/The-Journey-of-Life/README.md

 Age : 24
 Occupation : Employee

-1. goals
+Goals
 - Make user life easier, works in more easy way.
 - In order to have a versatile application for his work life.

-2. Patterns in user and customer behaviors
+Patterns in user and customer behaviors
 - People will thinking about suicide at a private room or in lonely.

-3. Attitudes
+Attitudes
 - Smart sensor, and it can decrease the cases of commit suicide.

-4. Aptitudes
+Aptitudes
 - Detect the user's any feelings or emotions.

-5. Environments
+Environments
 - This sensor can use in wireless gadgets and wearable devices.

-6. Tools
+Tools
 - This sensor can connect with your phone or tablet, but you phone or tablet must is a wireless devices and cloud-based data storage.
 - To make communication and make health monitoring faster a snap.

-7. Changes
+Changes
 - To detect the user's stress level.

 b.
 Other Models
 Represent domain factors beyond individual users and customers 1.
 Workflows among multiple people - You can scan several things when you listed out in your devices, through the application

-1. Environment
+Environment
 - Place device in user's hand wrist.

-2. Artifacts
+Artifacts
 - Smart sensor